cesaro/cunf/README.rst

     make dist

-   This will put all binaries and libraries into the ``dist/`` folder, from where you may copy them to suitable locations in your machine following the instructions above for precompiled binaries.
+   This will put all binaries and libraries into the ``dist/`` folder, from where you may directly run them or copy them to suitable locations in your machine.

 3. In particular, make available to Python the module in::